 The accompanying unaudited condensed financial statements are presented in U.S. dollars in conformity with accounting principles generally accepted in the United States of America ("GAAP") for financial information and pursuant to the rules and regulations of the SEC.
 Accordingly, they do not include all of the information and footnotes required by GAAP.
-In the opinion of management, the unaudited condensed financial statements reflect all adjustments, which include only normal recurring adjustments necessary for the fair statement of the balances and results for the periods presented.
-Operating results for the three months ended March 31, 2021 are not necessarily indicative of the results that may be expected through December 31, 2021 or for any period thereafter.
+In the opinion of management, the unaudited condensed financial statements reflect all adjustments, which include normal recurring adjustments necessary for the fair statement of the balances and results for the periods presented.
+Operating results for the three and six months ended June 30, 2021 are not necessarily indicative of the results that may be expected through December 31, 2021 or for any period thereafter.

-In April 2021, the Company identified a misstatement in its accounting treatment for warrants issued in connection with the Initial Public Offering (the "Public Warrants") and the Private Placement Warrants (collectively, the "Warrants") as presented in its audited balance sheet as of February 19, 2021 included in its Current Report on Form 8-K, filed February 25, 2021.
+In April 2021, the Company identified a misstatement in its accounting treatment for warrants issued in connection with the Initial Public Offering (the "Public Warrants") and the warrants issued in connection with the Private Placement Warrants (collectively, the "Warrants") as presented in its audited balance sheet as of February 19, 2021 included in its Current Report on Form 8-K, filed February 25, 2021.
 The Warrants were reflected as a component of equity as opposed to liabilities on the balance sheet.
-Pursuant to FASB ASC Topic 250, Accounting Changes and Error Corrections, and Staff Accounting Bulletin 99, "Materiality") ("SAB 99") issued by the SEC, the Company determined the impact of the error was immaterial.
-The following balance sheet items were impacted from the error correction as of February 19, 2021: an increase of \$16.3 million in warrant liabilities; a decrease of \$16.3 million in the amount of Class A ordinary shares subject to redemption; an increase of \$575,330 in additional paid-in capital; and an increase of \$575,330 in accumulated deficit.
+Pursuant to the Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 250, Accounting Changes and Error Corrections, and Staff Accounting Bulletin 99, "Materiality") ("SAB 99") issued by the SEC, the Company determined the impact of the error was immaterial.
+The following balance sheet items were impacted from the error correction as of February 19, 2021: an increase of approximately \$16.3 million in derivative warrant liabilities; a decrease of approximately \$16.3 million in the amount of Class A ordinary shares subject to redemption; an increase of \$575,330 in additional paid-in capital; and an increase of \$575,330 in accumulated deficit.